DBAPI User Guide

 Important Notes:

-• Theoretically supports all JDBC protocol databases
+• Supports all types of databases with JDBC protocol

-• When using other types of databases or Oracle, you need to manually fill in the JDBC driver class name and place the corresponding JDBC driver JAR package in the extlib or lib directory, then restart the service (for cluster mode, all nodes need to perform this operation)
+• When using other types of databases or Oracle, you need to manually fill in the JDBC driver class name and place the corresponding JDBC driver JAR package in the extlib or lib directory, then restart the DBAPI (for cluster mode, all nodes need to perform this operation)

 • The lib directory already has built-in drivers for MySQL/SQL Server/PostgreSQL/ClickHouse.
 Please manually replace them if versions don't match